itang06/Clash-Royale-Guesser/README.md

 - real user accounts and scores with a persistent database
 - a live leaderboard that friends can actually compete on
 - integrating an external API (Clash Royale) in a way that still works in a hosted environment
-- my first time building a full-stack from scratch
+- my first time building and deploying a full-stack app from scratch

 It also doubled as a playground for deployment—figuring out how to keep API keys secure, handle a production database, and still ship something fun.